andre-jeon/web-sprint-challenge-javascript-fundamentals/README.md

 1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)

+both array methods go through the array but forEach doesn't return a new array, while map does.

 2. Explain the difference between a callback and a higher order function.

+callback is a function that goes into a higher order function. higher order function is a function that takes callback as a parameter.

 3. What is closure?

+a closure gives you access to an outer function's scope from an inner function.

 4. Describe the four rules of the 'this' keyword.

+window binding: if there is nothing to the left of the dot or any of dot properties are used, JS will default to a window object. implicit binding: in implicit binding whatever is to the left of the dot becomes the context for this in the function. explicit binding: explicit binding of this occurs when .call(), .apply(), or .bind() are used on a function. new binding: new binding creates a brand new object and saves as this.

 5. Why do we need super() in an extended class?

+we use super() to inherit the parents' objects.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.